-What: The West Virginia Clinical and Translational Science Institute (WVCTSI) is offering the K-Club program to provide guidance and advice to early-stage clinical and translational investigators planning to apply for a February 2024 National Institutes of Health (NIH) Mentored Career Development Training Award – a K series grant.
+What: The West Virginia Clinical and Translational Science Institute (WVCTSI) is offering the K-Club program to provide guidance and advice to early-stage clinical and translational investigators planning to apply for a June 2024 National Institutes of Health (NIH) Mentored Career Development Training Award – a K-series grant.
 The K-Club program is structured as a facilitated group writing process (approximately 3 investigators to 1 faculty facilitator) which features a series of 2 hour “works-in-progress” sessions over a 12–14 week period prior to an upcoming NIH K-cycle submission.
 Each session focuses on a different part of the grant with emphasis on strategies to improve communication of ideas.
 Prior to each session, participants send their latest version of the relevant sections to all K-Club members and the faculty facilitator.
 All participants will arrive to the next session having read the others’ grant sections to provide thoughtful, constructive feedback to their colleagues.

 Why: The NIH Mentored Career Development Training Awards are designed to assist individuals in developing their knowledge, technical competences and other professional skills needed to successfully evolve as an independent investigator.
 The K grant requires specific elements that differ from traditional investigator-initiated research, and it is these unique sections that are the focus of this program.

 When: The K-Clubs meet every other week on Tuesday mornings, over a 12-week period followed by a final review of the entire proposal.
 During the week when the K-Club is not scheduled to meet, participants are expected to meet with their mentor(s) to obtain feedback and continue development of the Approach section.